Sign up to be notified when new chapters are released.

 4) Central Design: This source of truth occurs when everybody's using the same master plan to coordinate interdependent work.
+Imagine a tool like Figma that works across company boundaries and isn’t exclusively for digital goods.
 When implemented properly, a central design eliminates the need for version control.
 Changes, down to the minute details, all flow through this document.
-Imagine a tool like Figma that works across company boundaries and isn’t exclusively for digital goods.
-(We wrote a more detailed guide on this use case in Design to Build).
+I wrote a more detailed guide on this use case in Design to Build.
 Companies like Xometry are placing CAD designs at the center of manufacturing customer products, while companies like Procore are fulfilling similar roles in construction.

-Returning to one of my favorite examples, CCC, shows how powerful this document can be.
+Returning to one of my favorite examples, CCC shows how powerful this document can be.
 They use the BoM to describe how components are to be repaired, what replacement parts are acceptable, how much those parts should cost, and how to verify the quality of the repair and the roadworthiness of the fixed vehicle.
-Utilizing the BoM as the source of truth is sometimes frustrating for founders—they want to radically change an industry!
-Viva la software revolution!
+Utilizing the BoM as the source of truth is sometimes frustrating for founders who want to radically change an industry (Viva la software revolution!).
 However, leaning into the BoM is a smart play.
-There is a reason every business since 1950 has been using these forms.
-They work.
+There is a reason every business since 1950 has been using these forms: they work.

 6) Joint or Group Quotes: By coordinating the bid of multiple parties interested in a project, you can act as the source of truth through the bidding process.
 Procore is a great example of this capability.
 They help owners (consumers), general contractors (core merchant customers), and specialist general contractors (suppliers) communicate and contract all on the same software platform.
 For larger bids, multiple contractors can band together, or a general contractor can coordinate their activity.
 This use case is particularly powerful in industries that compete on their ability to efficiently manage requests-for-quote processes like defense contracting, government services, or public works.

-7) Product authenticity and information: Regulatory or industry reporting needs to be sourced from multiple parties through a supply chain.
-Once again, software fixes this.
-For medical or defense goods, there are stringent requirements for how goods are handled, and who handles them.
-In practice, this looks like Tracelink.
-They perform this service for 1300+ companies in 50 countries—ensuring that everyone in the supply chain is following US law around pharmaceutical handling.
+7) Product authenticity and information: Regulatory or industry reporting needs to be sourced from multiple parties throughout a supply chain.
+Once again, software solves this.
+For medical or defense goods, for example, there are stringent requirements for how goods are handled, and who handles them.
+In practice, this looks like Tracelink: they perform this service for 1300+ companies in 50 countries, ensuring that everyone in the supply chain is following US law around pharmaceutical handling.
 Telling executives, “We will make sure the U.S. government doesn’t throw you in jail,” is a very good pitch.

-8) Multi-party compliance: More and more goods and services are provided collaboratively by multiple parties.
-This typically is a partnership between a customer-facing company and its supply chain.
-To attest to local and national regulations, or to manage liability and risk, a company needs to be able to have a collective view across its supply chain.
-Even for non-mandatory compliance use cases (aka environmental and social good guidelines), the emphasis is shifting from corporate to entire supply chain emissions.
+8) Multi-party compliance: An increasing number of goods and services are provided collaboratively by multiple parties.
+This typically looks like a partnership between a customer-facing company and its supply chain.
+To attest to local and national regulations or manage liability and risk, a company needs to be able to have a collective view across its supply chain.
+Even for non-mandatory compliance use cases (e.g., environmental and social good guidelines), the emphasis is shifting from corporate to entire supply chain emissions.